doc-ai/react-native-tensorio/README.md

 RNTensorIO.unload();
 ```

-You can use any model that doesn't take image inputs or produce outputs like this.
+You can use any model that doesn't take image inputs like this.
 Computer vision models, however, require a little more work to use.
 Let's have a look.

 <a name="image-models"></a>
 ### Image Models